 Virgin Australia family pooling

 Points and status credits flow across whether or not the family members travel together too, but when they do, it's like a bonus bonanza.
+But remember, everybody in the pool needs to have their own Velocity account and have it registered on their booking.

 Consider two adults and two (seat-occupying) children flying together, with everybody pooling to one parent's account.